Why Energy Fit Homes℠?

 Energy Fit Homes is the only certification on the market that is customized for existing older homes, has a low administrative cost, and is focused on energy efficiency upgrades that are cost-effective to the homeowner.

-Energy Fit Homes is managed by the Center for Energy and Environment (CEE) in partnership with the Neighborhood Energy Connection (NEC), two Twin Cities based non-profit organizations.
+Energy Fit Homes is managed by the Center for Energy and Environment (CEE) a, Twin Cities based non-profit.

 How do I schedule a home assessment?